zevenet/zproxy/README.md

 - **Session**

 	Directives enclosed between a Session and the following End directives define a session-tracking mechanism for the current service.
 See below for details.

-### Cache

-The zproxy HTTP1.1 Cache mechanism is based on RFC 7234 and uses regular expressions and HTTP headers in order to determine if a HTTP response should be put in cache or not.
-The following directives determine how the Cache will behave:

-- **Content** "PCRE regular expression"

-	Regular expression following PCRE format, determines which kind of resources will be put in Cache depending on its URI.

-- **CacheTO** Seconds

-	Time in seconds that the cache will use to determine whether a cache entry is staled or not.
-This value may change for specific entries depending on HTTP cache related headers.

-- **MaxSize** Bytes

-	The maximum number of bytes that a response can have in order to be put on the cache system.
-Any entry with higher Content-Length header won't be stored in the cache.

 ### BackEnd